 “My mother’s Spanish,” she said to the Old Man.
-His seemingly frozen look of surprise eased a little as she engaged him.
+His frozen look of surprise eased a little as she engaged him.
 “Most expect me to drink tequila, which isn’t Spanish at all, but Mexican, which also makes me wonder if most people assume being half Spanish just means I am half the language and they don’t have any idea where Spain is.
 I’ve been there, once.
 When I was a child.
 My mother’s family had a place in the country.
 I remember long rolling hills lined with grapes.
-I ran breathlessly among them with their dogs.
+I ran for hours among them with their dogs.
 And at dusk I smelled the sweet custards baking in the oven.
 I was so giddy in anticipation of cracking the custard’s crust with my spoon and the warm sweet smoothness was like nothing I’d ever tried.
-I cried and cried so much when we returned home, that my parents took me to get an ice cream cone.
+Have you have had real Spanish custard?
+I’m sure you have.
+So much better than ice cream, isn’t it?
+Anyway, I cried and cried so much when we returned home, that my parents took me to get an ice cream cone.
 I threw it on the ground because it wasn’t custard.
 I was such a little brat.
 I’d love to live there someday.
 On the Mediterranean side.
 Valencia maybe.”
 She looked down, kept her gaze at nothing specific, lost in thought of her memory of Spain.
 She raised her head and looked around the bar again.
 “You asked me what I thought of my generation, well take a look around.
 This is it.”
 She poured herself another half shot of gin.
 “I have a BS in Sociology, so I’m prone to observing groups of people.
 I’m just over Americans, you know?”
 The Old Man perked his eyebrows up as if he had recognized an aghast statement.
 But he could hardly hear her.
 “I just want to live somewhere else for a while.
 Meet new people, new customs, new food.”
 She gazed off again to other guests around the bar.
 “And I’m not getting lucky with any of these kids, that’s for sure.”
 She clinked his glass again, said, “Salud,” and downed her half shot.
 “From one gin drinker to another.
 That one’s on me.
 Across the generational divide.”

 The Old Man stared at her with his eyes wide, he didn’t know if she anticipated a response from him as he had hardly heard what she had said.

 Her eyes drifted away from him, as a pack of happy hour start-ups crowded to the bar behind him.
 He wanted to chide her again, for her attentive-less service, when he was drawn to the man leading the pack for drink orders.
 The leader was tall and modern-looking.
-The Old Man saw a younger version of himself in him; in a youthful ambivalence that allowed for confidence in decisions for his future.
-He wore a fresh hair matte combed left from a sharp part line, a tight pastel gingham button-up tucked into slim-fit slacks that cuffed just before the tops of tan wing tips.
+The Old Man was drawn to the tall man’s youthful ambivalence.
+In ambivalence there is confidence, he believed.
+The Tall One wore a fresh hair matte combed left from a sharp part line, a tight pastel gingham button-up tucked into slim-fit slacks that cuffed just before the tops of tan wing tips.
 He envied him.

-The Old Man shook his glass again at her.
-He needed another drink before the tall leader came near him.
+The Old Man shook his glass again at the Bartenders.
+He needed another drink before the Tall One came near him.

 The Tall One leaned into the bar, placing an elbow on the bar-top in an effort to be the next to order.

 “I love coming in here and looking at all the pretty ones.”
-The Old Man said aloud.
+The Old Man blurted.

-The Tall One, smiled broad and said to the old man, “You come in here often?”
+The Tall One smiled broad and said to him, “You come in here often?”

 “Yes.
 You could walk in here with a dollar and have a real nice day.
 Listen to Frankie and Perry.
 You boys would have met some nice gals you could’ve married so they wouldn’t need to be working like this one here.”
-The Old Man nodded to the bartender.
+The Old Man nodded to the Female Bartender with Bangs.

 “Is that so?” said the Tall One; now indulging the Old Man out of sheer nicety and an aim for a quick conversational exit.